Breaks and movement for productivity: the science-backed framework

 How does movement affect mental clarity?

-Movement increases cerebral blood flow and triggers release of dopamine and norepinephrine — neurochemicals that support focus, motivation, and novel thinking [10].
-Different movement types engage different neural pathways: rhythmic movement activates the default-mode network (supporting creative insight), while high-intensity bursts increase arousal and alertness through norepinephrine.
-The combined effect is that movement clears the cognitive fog that accumulates during sustained mental effort, with benefits lasting 1-4 hours depending on movement type and duration.
+Movement increases cerebral blood flow and raises the kind of physiological arousal that supports focus, motivation, and novel thinking, which is the broad exercise-and-cognition link confirmed across studies [10].
+Different movement types appear to engage different pathways.
+Rhythmic movement such as walking is associated with the default-mode network activity that supports creative insight, while brief higher-intensity bursts tend to raise alertness more sharply.
+The combined effect is that movement helps clear the cognitive fog that accumulates during sustained mental effort, with benefits that can last from roughly one to a few hours depending on the type and duration of movement.

 References